Cruising is our family’s favorite way to vacation.

 To learn more about these, please check out our post that details 11 hidden costs on Carnival cruises for first-time cruisers.

-Many of these costs are also applicable on many other cruise lines such as Royal Caribbean, Disney, Norwegian Cruise Line, MSC, Celebrity, etc.
+These costs are usually applicable on other cruise lines such as Royal Caribbean, Disney, Norwegian Cruise Line, MSC, Celebrity, etc.

 - You have to pay port fees and taxes in addition to the cruise fare.